axducca438/J124-Final-Project-Top-Earning-Musical-Tours-of-The-Past-Four-Years/README.md

 _5 Questions with Step by Step Answers on the following Data Sheet_

-**Question 1: Based on the provided Datasheet, which Artists/Record Agency are in the Top 5 grossing musical tours in the past four years?
+**Question 1: Based on the provided Datasheet, which Artists/Record Agency are in the Top 5 grossing musical tours of the past four years?
 Which Artists/Record Agency are in the lowest 5 grossing musical tours?
 Include a screenshot of a pivot table.**

 **Step by Step Answer**